 The City of Courtenay and BC Housing are partnering to build up to 46 units of supportive housing that will be operated by The John Howard Society of North Island.

 Process & Engagement

-The City of Courtenay approved the proposal for supportive housing at 988 8th Street.
+On June 11, 2018, the City of Courtenay approved the proposal for supportive housing at 988 8th Street.
 BC Housing hopes to open the housing by winter 2018/19.
 A Community Advisory Committee will be formed soon.